Technoburn/ME405_W25_MECHA03/docs/index.rst

 Over the course of a 10 week quarter, we worked through labs which built-up mechatronics skills using a 2-wheeled robot ROMI.

-// Insert picture of ROMI
+// Insert picture of RO MI

 We implemented multitasking programs to characterize motor constants, use an Infra-red Line Sensor to follow a line in a circle, and interfaced with an IMU